 Before joining Oxfam, Erinch worked for the Australian government (AusAID) on market-based aid programs in Indonesia and was the development advisor on Australia's trade negotiation team in Indonesia.
-Prior to entering the development world, he worked as a market strategist at Procter & Gamble and ran a start-up furniture business in Australia.
+Prior to entering development, Erinch worked as a market strategist at Procter & Gamble and ran a start-up furniture business in Australia.
 His background includes stints as a trainee solicitor, business consultant and radio host.
 Erinch has lectured on sustainable business at various universities, including Cambridge, Oxford, Birmingham and Sheffield.
 Erinch also sits on a number